dustedmtl/lastu/docs/USERGUIDE.md

  2. `Ctrl-E` copies the results to the clipboard.
  3. `Ctrl-C` allows the user to individually select rows, columns or cells and copy them to clipboard.

+With `Ctrl-C`, only cells that have been selected will be copied (i.e. hidden cells are excluded).
+With `Ctrl-E`, all results are copied, including rows and columns that are hidden from the result window.

 For more information and other shortcuts, please see the [menu functions](#menu-functions).

 ### Modes: database versus wordlist